 1. Detail all of your costs

 You need to factor all of these into your wholesale price:

 - Labor (all labor costs, whether out-sourced or internal)

 - Cost of tools

-If you are planning on taking on more overheads in the near future, you may like to factor these in too.
+If you plan to take on more overheads soon, you may like to factor these in too.
 For example, if you are expecting to hire more staff or take on extra office space.
-Also, if you are a handmade business creating your own items, make sure you aren't under-valuing your own time.
+If you are a handmade business creating your items, make sure you aren't under-valuing your own time.

 2. Calculating your cost price

 In the example below, for simplicity's sake, the company makes one product in-house.
-You can apply the same logic to other scenarios by dividing/multiplying costs as required.
+You can apply the same logic to other scenarios by dividing or multiplying costs as required.

-Labor costs are $20 per hour and they average 10 products per hour.
+Labor costs are $20 per hour, and they average ten products per hour.
 Allowing for holidays and sickness, the production is estimated to take place 8 hours per day for 253 days each year.
 This should result in a yield of 20,240 units.

-The individual components that make up the product cost $3.50, and the specialist machine used to make the products needs servicing once per year at a cost of $550.
-They spend $6000 per year on marketing, $20,000 per year on studio space and storage and $5000 on other business costs.
+The individual components that make up the product cost $3.50, and the specialist machine used to make the products needs servicing once per year at the cost of $5In addition, they spend $6000 per year on marketing, $20,000 per year on studio space and storage and $5000 on other business costs.